-The NC's assessment of the performance of the Board Committees is assisted by the reports provided by the chairmen of the Board Committees.
+The NC's assessment of the performance of the Board Committees is assisted by the self-assessment checklists of the NC, RC, RMC and the AC as well as reports provided by the chairmen of the Exco and SOSC.

 The annual evaluation process for each individual Director's performance comprises three parts: (a) background information concerning the Director including his attendance records at Board and Board Committee meetings; (b) questionnaire for completion by each individual Board member; and (c) NC's evaluation based on certain assessment parameters.
 The questionnaires and the assessment parameters were recommended by the NC and approved by the Board.
 The completed questionnaires are then reviewed by the NC before the NC completes its evaluation of the individual Directors.

 When deliberating on the performance of a particular Director who is also a member of the NC, that member abstains from the discussions in order to avoid any conflict of interests.